What is SEO Copywriting?

-Maybe you’re thinking of becoming a freelance copywriter and you’re wondering what sort of work you’ll be doing.
-In your research, you keep coming across terms like SEO and you’ve begun to wonder what is SEO copywriting anyway?
+Maybe you’re thinking of becoming a freelance copywriter and wondering what sort of work you’ll be doing.
+In your research, you might have come across terms like SEO, which has left you wondering, What is SEO copywriting?

 SEO stands for search engine optimization.